 These two CPUs correspond to two different kinds of processing in your brain.
-We'll Two CPUs provideand. call the linear processing style of CPU #1 linear mode, or just L-mode.
+We'll call the linear processing style of CPU #1 linear mode, or just L-mode.
 We'll refer to the asynchronous, holistic style of CPU #2 as rich mode, or \mathcal{R} -mode for short.